petersonben50/Everglades/code/2018_binning/2018_binning.md

 I did this in anvio, as outlined [here](http://merenlab.org/2019/10/08/anvio-scg-taxonomy/).
 Make sure the GTDB databases are installed already.
 Beyond that, just need to run `anvi-run-scg-taxonomy` on the database.

+**Run CONCOCT binning**

+We're going to focus in on using CONCOCT clustering to start the manual binning of the hgcA+ bins.
+I'll use the Excel sheet I put together in the genome count estimation section to limit the number of clusters that we get.

+*Troubleshooting*: I'm getting an error from anvio.
+I had not install concoct through conda, but just was using the default one from GLBRC.

+*Side note*: Never use excel to make a csv that you're later going to use in linux.
+Download Libre Office for this.